Trekoid/coursera_data_cleaning_project/CodeBook.md

         SITTING
         STANDING
         LAYING
 variable - The original variable name from the UCI study.
-See below for variableAverage - The mean of the variable's measurements for a given subject during a given activity.
+See below for a copy of the features_info.txt file from the original study that detail the variable labels. variableAverage - The mean of the variable's measurements for a given subject during a given activity.

-== Copy of features_info.txt from the original study ==
+Copy of features_info.txt from the original study

-Feature Selection
 =================

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.